-The free-falling test mass generates an interference fringe for each half-wavelength ($\lambda/2$) of its movement.
+The free-falling test mass generates an interference fringe for each halfwavelength ($\lambda/2$) of its movement.
 As the mass accelerates downward, the fringes occur more and more closely in time.
-The resulting signal from the avalanche photo diode (APD) is a "chirped" sine wave (Figure 2-11) whose frequency is proportional to the free-falling test mass's velocity.
+The resulting signal from the avalanche photo diode (APD) is a "chirped" sine wave (Figure 2-12) whose frequency is proportional to the free-falling test mass's velocity.

 Approximately a million fringes are generated during a single drop.
-A zero-crossing discriminator (comparator) transforms the sinusoidal fringe signals from the APD into a series of square Transistor-Transistor Logic (TTL) pulses.
-The pulses are scaled (i.e., divided) by a user-defined factor which is set in the software (typically 1000).
-A Time Interval Analyzer (TIA) measures the time interval between each scaled pulse.
+A zerocrossing discriminator (comparator) transforms the sinusoidal fringe signals from the APD into a series of square Transistor-Transistor Logic (TTL) pulses.
+The pulses are scaled (i.e., divided) by a user-defined factor (typically 4000) which is set in the scaler-counter.
+A universal time interval counter (UTIC) measures the time interval between each scaled pulse.
 The g-program fits each time and distance pair to a parabolic trajectory to determine the value of g.